An ex-local's guide to Chamberí, Madrid

 Where else to eat in Chamberí

-Finally a round-up of some more of my favourite cafes and restaurants in Chamberí.
+Finally, a round-up of some more cafes and restaurants in Chamberí.

-Calle de Ponzano is one of Madrid’s trendiest streets for tapas bar hopping.
-It’s home to the industrial-chic Sala de Despiece, famous for dishes such as the Rolex (I am yet to try this but I’m told the flavour and presentation is quite something).
-My personal favourites on this street are Fide and DeAtun, which specialise in seafood, stylish La Maquina for a bit of everything, and El DeCano when you just fancy some traditional tapas in a cosy taberna-style environment.
+My personal favourites on Ponzano itself are Fide and DeAtun, which specialise in seafood, stylish La Maquina for a bit of everything, and El DeCano when you just fancy some traditional tapas in a cosy taberna-style environment.

-Over on the other side of Chamberí, the Mercado de Vallehermoso is a market full of places to eat as well as stalls selling fresh produce.
+Over on the other side of Chamberí, this market is full of places to eat as well as stalls selling fresh produce.
 When I first came here I recall there were only a few bars and restaurants, but now it’s packed with them.

 Kitchen 154 is my absolute favourite, with some great Korean-influenced dishes (they also sell an excellent homemade hot sauce), and I hope to one day be organised enough to get a booking at the award-winning Tripea, which serves Peruvian-Asian fusion food by “market cuisine” trailblazer chef Roberto Martínez Foronda.